Insurance FAQ: Farm

 +

-Consider adjusting your deductibles, opting for higher deductibles on property coverage can significantly reduce premiums, though it means assuming more financial responsibility for smaller claims.
+Consider adjusting your deductibles; opting for higher deductibles on property coverage can significantly reduce premiums, though it means assuming more financial responsibility for smaller claims.
 Many successful Saskatchewan farmers essentially self-insure for minor losses while maintaining coverage for potentially catastrophic events.

-Implementing risk management improvements can also lead to premium reductions.
-Installing fire suppression systems or adding security measures to prevent theft demonstrate your commitment to proactive risk management.
-Similarly, maintaining detailed inventory records of equipment, livestock, and stored crops (complete with photographs and documentation of value) can streamline the claims process.
+Maintaining detailed inventory records of equipment, livestock, and stored crops (complete with photographs and documentation of value) can streamline the claims process.

-Additionally, consider reviewing coverage on older equipment, as machinery ages, it may make financial sense to reduce coverage to actual cash value rather than replacement cost.
+Additionally, consider reviewing coverage on older equipment.
+As machinery ages, it may make financial sense to reduce coverage to actual cash value rather than replacement cost.